RandomFrenchAdmin/glpi2mdt/INSTALL.md

 * Click on "Initialize data".
 Configuration data from MDT's database and XML files on the share will be uploaded.
 When task sequences or applications are modified on MDT, the data needs to be refresehd again.
 A cron task will fix that later.

 That's all for now!

+## Initial setup (MDT part)
+* Copy all scripts from "Extras/Scripts" folder to the "Scripts" folder on your MDT deployment share.
+* Adapt and execute all SQL queries from "Extras/SQL Queries" folder into your SQL Server.
+These scripts add a custom value used by the plugin into MDT's database.
+* Add "OSValue" property into your [Settings] section in "CustomSettings.ini" file from MDT's "Control" folder.

 ## Daily usage